nebojsa91markovic/memorycardgame/README.md

 * Vanilla JavaScript

 ## Setup
-If you want to play this game locally, download project and double click on index.html file.
+If you want to play this game offline, download project and double click on index.html file.
 You'll need some compression software as WinRar, WinZip, 7z etc.
 ![Example screenshot](https://user-images.githubusercontent.com/59211000/96584696-e6412200-12de-11eb-9b99-602b4010a91c.png)

 ## Features